adivekar-utexas/necessary-and-insufficient-ai-research-math/README.md

 # Generative Artificial Intelligence Math From Scratch

+Author: Abhishek Divekar

+## Introduction
-Mastering GenAI begins with mastering the math. **GenAI Math From Scratch** gives you the necessary foundation, with no jargon and no paywalls.

-We begin at high-school level set theory and probability, then advance through linear algebra, calculus, real analysis, and beyond until you can read graduate-level papers with confidence.
+Mastering GenAI begins with mastering the math. **GenAI Math From Scratch** gives you the necessary foundation you need, with no jargon and no paywalls.
+This free online book begins with high-school level set theory and probability, then advance through linear algebra, calculus, real analysis, and beyond until you can read graduate-level papers with confidence.

-Think of the journey as a spiral staircase wrapped in sturdy pillars, just like the image below.
-Each turn you ascend links the pillars tighter, revealing how the pieces power NLP, computer vision, reinforcement learning, and emerging AI paradigms.
-On the way up you’ll also pick up modern tooling - NumPy, PyTorch, and parallel-programming patterns - so the math lives in real code, not just on your screen.
+Think of the journey as a spiral staircase wrapped around sturdy pillars, like in the image below.
+With each turn you ascend, the pillars interconnect more tightly, revealing how these mathematical foundations power NLP, computer vision, reinforcement learning, and emerging GenAI paradigms.
+Along the way, you'll also master modern tooling - NumPy, PyTorch, and parallel-programming patterns...math that lives in real code, not just symbols on your screen.

-Ready to level up?
-Start reading [here](https://adivekar.quarto.pub/ai-math-from-scratch) 🚀
+Ready to level up? 🚀 Start reading here: https://adivekar.quarto.pub/gen-ai-math-from-scratch

 <img src="images/art-deco-spiral-staircase.png" width="800" height="800">

 ## Support This Project ⭐

+"GenAI Math From Scratch" was initially contributed by winners of the Indian AI Olympiad 2025.
+Since then, it has evolved into a community-driven resource dedicated to advancing rigorous GenAI education for both leaders and learners worldwide.

-**Please help us by starring this repository!** Every GitHub star is a vote for open, inclusive GenAI education.
+**Please help us by starring this repository!**

-If our textbook helps you, inspires you, or simply sounds cool, please click the ⭐️ button at the top-right of the repo.
+If this textbook helps you, inspires you, or simply sounds interesting, please hit that ⭐️ button in the top-right corner.

+Every star is a vote for open and inclusive GenAI education 🎉

 | What your star does | Why it matters |
 |---------------------|---------------|